『Walking on the Ceiling』のカバーアート

 ナレーター: Mozhan Marnò

-A mesmerizing novel set in Paris and a changing Istanbul, about a young Turkish woman grappling with her past - her country's and her own - and her complicated relationship with the famous British writer who longs for her memories.
+A mesmerizing novel set in Paris and a changing Istanbul, about a young Turkish woman grappling with her past and her complicated relationship with a famous British writer.

 After her mother's death, Nunu moves from Istanbul to a small apartment in Paris.
 One day outside of a bookstore, she meets M., an older British writer whose novels about Istanbul Nunu has always admired.
 They find themselves walking the streets of Paris and talking late into the night.
 What follows is an unusual friendship of eccentric correspondence and long walks around the city.